pollfish/docs/android/universal.md

-9.4 | **.userLayout(ViewGroup userLayout)**  <br/> Sets User View layout that Pollfish surveys will be rendered above it 9.5 | **.releaseMode(boolean releaseMode)**  <br/> Sets Pollfish SDK to Developer or Release mode 9.6 | **.customMode(boolean customMode)**  <br/> Initializes Pollfish in custom mode 9.7 | **.pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)**  <br/> Sets a notification listener when Pollfish Survey is received
+9.4 | **.userLayout(ViewGroup userLayout)**  <br/> Sets User View layout that Pollfish surveys will be rendered above it 9.5 | **.releaseMode(boolean releaseMode)**  <br/> Sets Pollfish SDK to Developer or Release mode 9.6 | **.customMode(boolean customMode)**  <br/> Initializes Pollfish in custom mode 9.7 | [DEPRECATED-use 9.16] **.pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)**  <br/> Sets a notification listener when Pollfish Survey is received
 9.8 | **.pollfishSurveyNotAvailableListener(PollfishSurveyNotAvailableListener pollfishSurveyNotAvailableListener)**  <br/> Sets a notification listener when Pollfish Survey is not available
-9.9 | **.pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener)**  <br/> Sets a notification listener when Pollfish Survey is completed
+9.9 | DEPRECATED-use 9.17] **.pollfishSurveyCompletedListener(PollfishSurveyCompletedListener pollfishSurveyCompletedListener)**  <br/> Sets a notification listener when Pollfish Survey is completed
 9.10 | **.pollfishUserNotEligibleListener(PollfishUserNotEligibleListener pollfishUserNotEligibleListener)**  <br/> Sets a notification listener when a user is not eligible for a Pollfish survey
 9.11 | **.pollfishUserRejectedSurveyListener(PollfishUserRejectedSurveyListener pollfishUserRejectedSurveyListener)**  <br/> Sets a notification listener when a user rejects a survey
 9.12 | **.pollfishOpenedListener(PollfishOpenedListener pollfishOpenedListener)**  <br/> Sets a notification listener when Pollfish Survey panel is opened
 9.13 | **.pollfishClosedListener(PollfishClosedListener pollfishClosedListener)**  <br/> Sets a notification listener when Pollfish Survey panel is closed
 9.14 | **.userProperties(UserProperties userProperties)**  <br/> Send user attributes to skip or shorten Pollfish demographic surveys
-9.15 | **.surveyFormat(SurveyFormat surveyFormat)**  <br/> Requests a specific survey format (only in debug mode)
+9.15 | **.surveyFormat(SurveyFormat surveyFormat)**  <br/> Requests a specific survey format (only in debug mode) 9.16 | **.pollfishReceivedSurveyListener(PollfishReceivedSurveyListener pollfishReceivedSurveyListener)**  <br/> Sets a notification listener when Pollfish Survey is received
+9.17 | **.pollfishCompletedSurveyListener(PollfishCompletedSurveyListener pollfishCompletedSurveyListener)**  <br/> Sets a notification listener when Pollfish Survey is completed

 <br/>
 #### **9.1 .indicatorPosition(int position)**
 Sets Position where you wish to place  Pollfish indicator --> ![alt text](https://storage.googleapis.com/pollfish_production/multimedia/pollfish_indicator_small.png)